Studying human services and counseling at Wayne State

 The Counseling Department at WSC will help you develop your human interaction skills with a broad foundation in psychology and sociology.
 As a student here, you'll learn interpersonal communication, self-awareness, and empathy, all while gaining an understanding of social problems and human behavior.

-Wayne State College offers personal attention and small class sizes to better understand human services and counseling.
+Wayne State College offers personal attention and small class sizes to better understand the fields of human services and counseling.
 Our programs offer hands-on experiences while you are pursuing your degree.
-Student clubs such as Active Minds, which promotes mental health awareness, and Tau Upsilon Alpha, an honor society that promotes excellence in the field, provide many opportunities for growth, professional development, and community engagement.
-Within the major, students can attend conferences.
-These conferences are put on by the National Organization for Human Services, an organization that allows students to conduct research projects and present their findings, all while advocating for a variety of issues at the annual Legislative Day on Capitol Hill.
+Student clubs such as Active Minds, which promotes mental health awareness, and Tau Upsilon Alpha and Chi Sigma Iota, honor societies that highlight excellence in the field, provide many paths toward growth, professional development, and community engagement.
+Students are presented opportunities to pursue additional career preparation at the local, state, and national levels.
+Through affiliations with organizations such as the National Organization for Human Services (NOHS) and the American Counseling Association (ACA), students can attend conferences, participate in advocacy initiatives, and present their own research.

 Get in touch